natecostello/van_two_point_oh/landing.md

 	# url: url
 ---

-Hello!
 Welcome to another Greenstello production.
-This website documents our design and build of Van 2.0 which we have subsequently named [Rusalka](https://en.wikipedia.org/wiki/Rusalka).
+This website documents our design and build of Van 2.0 a.k.a.
+[Rusalka](https://en.wikipedia.org/wiki/Rusalka).

 ## Some History